 When you're on a budget, buying off-the-shelf (or pre-built) eLearning courses is pretty appealing, especially to your wallet.
 You want your learners to have the best learning experience you can give them.
 But, as with anything, you also want to save money when possible.

 At first glance, off-the-shelf eLearning courses might seem like the best option.
 These courses are available on lots of hosting sites, and it’s simple to page through the options, check out reviews, and choose what fits best.
 OpenSesame, a popular hosting site for off-the-shelf eLearning, contains a catalog of over 17,000 courses.

-But buying eLearning is a lot like buying a suit jacket.
-You might be able to grab a jacket from the rack at, say, but it won’t quite fit you right.
+Buying eLearning is a lot like buying a suit jacket.
+You might be able to grab a jacket from the rack, but it won’t quite fit you right.
 At least, not as well as a tailored jacket.
 As we all know, some clothes just need to be tailored for a good fit, while others are just simpler and cheaper to pull from the rack.

 eLearning works a lot in the same way.
 That means it’s important to weigh the pros and cons to decide if buying an off-the-shelf, pre-built course is worth the cost, short and long-term.
 Let’s take a closer look at how to decide.